 This reorientation is in fundamental contradiction to the spirit of civilian research following the experiences of World War II: at the opening of the Technical University of Berlin in 1949 Major-General E.P.
 Nares said in his opening speech [5]: The British authorities are well aware that the Technical High School of Berlin made a valuable contribution to your country's war potential and was one of the props of the technical development of the vast war machine which Hitler built up to oppress other peoples ...
-The four great Allies - Russia, France, the United States and Great Britain - have vowed that such a war machine shall never be allowed to rise again.... and he continued by saying Science and technology can be and must be devoted to advancing the peace and civilisation of man and this can only be so if they are used with responsibility.
+The four great Allies - Russia, France, the United States and Great Britain - have vowed that such a war machine shall never be allowed to rise again.... and he continued in saying Science and technology can be and must be devoted to advancing the peace and civilisation of man and this can only be so if they are used with responsibility.
 The Science Council of Japan vowed in 1950 to never become engaged in scientific research for war purposes [6].
-At the international organization CERN, where the Higgs Boson was found in 2012, the Convention of 1954 [7] demands explicitly that it shall have no concern with work for military requirements, and the guiding principles of the Helmholtz Research Center DESY in Germany [8] stipulate that its research pursues goals that are peaceful and serve civil society.
-Moreover, many universities and institutions in Germany have adopted Civil Clauses [9] that voluntarily focus their research and teaching for purely civilian and peaceful purposes.
+At the international organization CERN, where the Higgs Boson was found in 2012, the convention of 1954 [7] demands explicitly that it shall have no concern with work for military requirements, and at the Helmholtz Research Center DESY in Germany the guiding principles [8] stipulate that research pursues goals that are peaceful and serve civil society.
+Moreover, many universities and institutions in Germany have adopted so-called civil clauses [9] to focus voluntarily their research and teaching to purely civilian and peaceful purposes.

-The discussion of opening civilian research institutions to military research threatens international scientific cooperation, and research funds that are allocated to civilian research might be withdrawn and could be dedicated to dual-use and military research, as criticized in a statement [10] of the German University Rectors' Conference (HRK).
-However, in the ReArm Europe Plan/Readiness 2030 White Paper of the EU Commission [4] it is explicitly stated that the European Innovation Council and the planned TechEU Scale-up Fund will invest in dual-use technologies.
+With the discussion of opening of civilian research to military research, international cooperation might become questionable or even impossible, research funds which are allocated civilian research might be withdrawn and could be dedicated to dual-use and military research, as criticized in a statement [10] of the German University Rectors' Conference (HRK).
+In the ReArm Europe Plan/Readiness 2030 white paper of the EU commission [4] it is explicitly expressed that the European Innovation Council and the planned TechEU Scale-up Fund will invest in dual-use technologies.

-At DESY the directorate initiated a discussion in June 2024 [11] on whether the restriction of research to civilian and peaceful purposes is still appropriate, or whether military research should be allowed at the laboratory.
-This initiative triggered many discussions and protests at DESY, where shortly after this announcement a petition in opposition to this move [12] was launched.
-This topic has caught the attention of the national [13] and international press [14].
+At DESY the directorate has initiated a discussion in June 2024 [11] on whether the restriction of research to civilian and peaceful purposes is still adequate, or whether military research should be allowed at the laboratory.
+This initiative triggered a lot of discussion and protest at DESY, where shortly after this announcement a petition [12] was launched to protest against this move.
+The topic has also found attention in the national [13] and international press [14].